Skip to Main Content

 Admission Requirements

-The GSC bases admission decisions on academic performance as well as on the quality of a two- to three-page personal statement about the field of interest and career objectives; an academic writing sample of 10 to 20 pages, preferably on a historical topic; and three letters of recommendation, preferably from history faculty.
+The Department bases admission decisions on academic performance as well as on the quality of a personal statement (1-2 pages) about the field of interest and career objectives; an academic writing sample (5-10 pages), preferably on a historical topic; and 2 letters of recommendation, with one by a history faculty member.
+Students must have completed 75 undergraduate credit hours upon entering the program.

 Application Procedures

-Applications are due by the Monday of the second to last week of classes in the spring semester.
+Applications are due by May 1 for a fall semester start, and by December 1 for the spring semester.
 To apply to the combined BA/MA program, visit the Graduate School website to complete the online application and pay the application fee.
 Be sure to check "combined program."

 Student Classification and Graduation

-Students in a combined program will remain as undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate.
-Students must have completed a minimum of 128 hours to be classified as a graduate student (note: this change in classification will affect eligibility for financial aid).
-Students may receive their bachelor's degree prior to completing their master's degree.
+Students in a combined program will remain as undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate (note: this change in classification will affect eligibility for financial aid).
 Upon receiving the bachelor's degree, students will automatically be classified as graduate students.

-A minimum of 156 semester hours is required for the combined program in History: 120 hours minimum for the bachelor's degree and 36 hours minimum for the master's degree.
+A minimum of 154 semester hours is required for the combined program in History: 124 hours minimum for the bachelor’s degree (9 of which must be HST credits) and 30 hours minimum for the master’s degree (9 of which can be double-counted for the BA and MA, with permission of the appropriate advisor(s) and dean(s) or their designee(s)).

 Regular time limits for completing the master's degree apply to students in a combined program.